paullockaby/preseed/README.md

 Your thumb drive is now bootable.

+# Building a USB Boot Disk on Linux

+I'm also always having to look this up so here are the steps.

+1. Attach the USB disk.
+Use `lsblk` to see what the device label is that the USB disk has received.
+2. Write the ISO file to your USB disk: `sudo dd bs=4M if=preseed.iso of=/dev/XXX conv=fdatasync`

 # More Information

 These links are where I got most of the information for building this preseed script.